wbudic/PerlCNF/CNF_Specs.md

 As these can hide and hold the unexpected value for a setting.

 With the CNF type of an application configuration system.
 Global settings can also be individual scripted with an meaningful description.
 Which is pretty much welcomed and encouraged.
-As the number of them can be quite large, and meanings and requirments, scattered around code comments or various documentation.
+As the number of them can be quite large, and meanings and requirements, scattered around code comments or various documentation.
 Why not keep this information next to; where you also can set it.

 CNF type tags are script based, parsed tags of text, everything else is ignored.
 DOM based parsed tags, require definitions and are hierarchy specific, path based.
 Even comments, have specified format.
 A complete different thing.
 However, in a CNF file you, can nest and tag, DOM based scripts.
 But not the other way.
 DOM based scripts are like HTML, XML.
 They might scream errors if you place in them CNF stuff.